 3. The Lost Fabergé Eggs

-In 1885 Russian Tsar Alexander III appointed Peter Carl Fabergé as "Goldsmith to the Imperial Crown."
-Fabergé went on to create the very first bejeweled egg made of gold and enamel he called the "Hen Egg" for the tsar's wife Empress Maria Fedorovna.
+In 1885 Russian Czar Alexander III appointed Peter Carl Fabergé as "Goldsmith to the Imperial Crown."
+Fabergé went on to create the very first bejeweled egg made of gold and enamel he called the "Hen Egg" for the czar's wife Empress Maria Fedorovna.

 Over the next three decades, he would produce 52 more of these ornate eggs for the Russian Royal Family.
 However, after the 1917 Russian Revolution, which resulted in the execution of most of the Royal Family, Fabergé fled to safety, eventually landing in Switzerland.
 The new regime confiscated the eggs, ultimately leaving seven eggs unaccounted for.